SungJun Cho

 [Paper]

-This paper introduces a novel algorithm for multi-fidelity hyperparameter optimization in CNN called Multi-fidelity Optimization with a Recurring Learning rate (MORL).
-Our algorithm leverages the properties of recurring learning rate schedules to select high-performing hyperparameter configurations that often converge slowly, thereby preventing the early termination of best configurations in the standard low-fidelity optimization process.
+This paper introduces a novel algorithm for multi-fidelity hyperparameter optimisation in CNN called Multi-fidelity Optimization with a Recurring Learning rate (MORL).
+Our algorithm leverages the properties of recurring learning rate schedules to select high-performing hyperparameter configurations that often converge slowly, thereby preventing the early termination of best configurations in the standard low-fidelity optimisation process.

 J Neurophysiol 2019 Role of paroxysmal depolarization in focal seizure activity